rfin0/now-playing/README.md

 <summary><b>General Options</b></summary>

 - Only use key or command
-  - Whether to only show Pop-up when the keybind is pressed or the `/nowplaying` command is used.
+    - Whether to only show pop-up when the keybind is pressed or the `/nowplaying` command is used.
 - Music pop-up style
-  - How to display background music.
+    - How to display pop-up for background music.
 Choice of toast, hotbar (status bar) message, or nothing.
 - Jukebox pop-up style
-  - How to display jukebox music.
+    - How to display pop-up for jukebox music.
 Choice of toast, hotbar (status bar) message, or nothing.
 - Fallback to toast
     - Whether to display a toast for music set to hotbar, if not possible to show a hotbar message.
 - Silent toast
     - Whether the toast should make a whoosh noise.
 - Toast scale
     - The size of the toast.
 - Simple toast
     - Whether to show the "Now Playing" text as well as the track title in the toast.
 - Dark toast
     - Whether to use a dark background for the toast.
 - Toast display time
     - How long the toast will be displayed for.
 - Hotbar display time
     - How long the hotbar message will be displayed for.
 - Narrate pop-up
     - Whether pop-ups should be narrated, if the narrator is enabled.

 </details>